-An intensive weed spraying regime across the Karuah Quarry and the adjacent Karuah East Quarry targeting the areas of Lantana was undertaken in 2019.
-Spraying at Karuah Quarry was undertaken on two occasions (autumn and spring) during the reporting period.
-Spraying was successful at reducing Lantana and will be continued in 2020.
+A weed spraying across the Karuah Quarry and the adjacent Karuah East Quarry targeting the areas of Lantana was undertaken on two occasions (March and October) during the reporting period.
+Spraying was successful at reducing Lantana and will be continued in 2021.